2elliti/BMP-Image-Processor/README.md

 1. Can convert colored BMP Format to Sepia.
 2. Can convert colored BMP Format to Grayscale.

 If need any help just type -help.
+Will add new features soon.